Amzani/api-lifecycle-tutorial/README.md

 ## Design

-You have as business goal to build a killer video sharing app! that will be avalaible in all devices.
+You have as business goal to build a killer video sharing app! that must be avalaible in all devices (Desktop, Mobile, AppTV...)

 You've decided wisly to think [API First](https://adidas-group.gitbooks.io/api-guidelines/content/core-principles/api-first.html) and [API Design First](https://adidas-group.gitbooks.io/api-guidelines/content/core-principles/design-maturity.html).